jotok/rboc/README.md

-# rboc: U.S. Census data in ruby
+# rboc: A ruby interace to the U.S. Census data API

 ## Quick Start